ApprenticeAI/frapy/docs/topics/exporters.rst

 items, to use the data in some other application.
 That is, after all, the whole purpose of the scraping process.

-For this purpose Scrapy provides a collection of Item Exporters for different output formats, such as XML, CSV or JSON.
+For this purpose Frapy provides a collection of Item Exporters for different output formats, such as XML, CSV or JSON.

 Using Item Exporters